ddmitov/perl-executing-browser/README.md

     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications are triggered and no need for administrative privileges to run the program;

 * **5. Maximal (re)use of existing web technologies and standards:**
-    use as much as possible from existing web technologies, standards and their documentation to build desktop applications.
+    use as much as possible from existing web technologies, standards and their documentation.

 ## Features